PENNSYLVANIA’S FIRST NO KILL, OPEN ADMISSION SHELTER

 - 2018 – Purchased the Animal Rescue Center in Georgetown and a shelter in Dover, DE, renovation of the Georgetown campus

-Take a few minutes out of your busy schedule to attend Shelter Tours Unleashed.
-This hour-long tour of our shelter facility will give you an inside look at what goes on behind-the- scenes at Brandywine Valley SPCA.
-Ask questions, network with others, meet our Leadership Team and learn about our programs, services, and opportunities to assist in our mission to “find the heart in humanity”.
+Take a few minutes out of your busy schedule to tour our shelters.
+Tours of our shelter facility will give you an inside look at what goes on behind-the-scenes at Brandywine Valley SPCA.
+Ask questions, network with others, meet our team, and learn about our programs, services, and opportunities to assist in our mission to “find the heart in humanity.”

-To sign up for a tour or for more information, contact our team to book your date.
+To sign up for a tour or for more information, contact our team to book a tour.